 And when you do a live event, like the one you just did this weekend, what percentage of the room came from Facebook Ads?

 Yeah, so we just 58 people in the room this weekend.
-I’ll have to double check.
-We had a few from a JV partner, we had a few from my email list, but in general I’d say at least half came from FB, which is awesome. $200 ticket price, the ticket price wasn’t the big obstacle, the big obstacle was I’ve got to get to LA and take 2 days out of my life and maybe pay for accommodation.
+I’ll have to double-check.
+We had a few from a JV partner, we had a few from my email list, but in general, I’d say at least half came from FB, which is awesome. $200 ticket price, the ticket price wasn’t the big obstacle, the big obstacle was I’ve got to get to LA and take 2 days out of my life and maybe pay for accommodation.
 And in Santa Monica accommodation is worth way more than $200.
 So half of them came from FB ads.
 Upside, room nice and full, sold a bunch of stuff.
-Downside, we managed to attract a few people who aren’t my ideal just because of some of the likes and interests that you targeted.
-Just so you know, it cost us on average about $160-170 dollars to get somebody to pay $200, so we’re $30 up on our front end sale.
+The downside, we managed to attract a few people who aren’t my ideal just because of some of the likes and interests that you targeted.
+Just so you know, it cost us on average about $160-170 dollars to get somebody to pay $200, so we’re $30 up on our front-end sale.
 And then obviously we did really well yesterday.